 Around the same time, we were beginning to put together our Pilot Program and started seeking out projects that might fit as testing grounds for our standardized Passive construction system.
 Working with Tully was a natural fit, and the Red Lodge Passive House by Beartooth became our pioneering first Pilot Project.

 Throughout his build, we’ve found his feedback on our system and his collaboration in gathering data invaluable.
-His Instagram feed (below) has become somewhat of a mecca for Passive House enthusiasts, and we’re enjoying watching his project come to life.
+His Instagram feed (scroll down) has become somewhat of a mecca for Passive House enthusiasts, and we’re enjoying watching his project come to life.

 The Red Lodge Passive House project is built according to Emu’s Climate Zone 6 package, which has been tested for a large suite of products and building materials to make sure that the result is a healthy and durable construction.
 We rely heavily on up-front analysis to guide us, and now – through this project and others like it – we are entering into a phase of data collection that will help verify the performance of our designs.